We’re here to discuss some great strategies to make money in sports betting.

 2. Use Moving Lines To Track Sharp Action

 A moving line is a sliding scale available on sports betting platforms.
 It indicates where more money has been placed on a specific outcome.
 Sharps are seasoned sports bettors who regularly win.
 These sharps typically bet significant amounts of money.
-In fact, they bet such large amounts that bookmakers often adjust the point spreads (the line) to stimulate action for the opposing outcome of that bet.
+They bet such large amounts that bookmakers often adjust the point spreads (the line) to stimulate action for the opposing outcome of that bet.

 It is a great idea to observe how those lines move as you can track the actions of sharps.
 Doing so can help you make betting decisions based on what sharps are doing.
-Considering their winning track record and the fact that bookmakers often react to the sharps’ betting activity, it makes perfect sense to mirror their betting behavior.
+Considering their winning track record and bookmakers often react to the sharps’ betting activity, it makes perfect sense to mirror their betting behaviour.